Find Affordable College Courses

 The colleges and universities below are the most popular for design majors pursuing a bachelor's degree.

-Our 2023 rankings named Rhode Island School of Design the most popular school in Rhode Island for design and applied arts students working on their bachelor’s degree.
-RISD is a small private not-for-profit school located in the midsize city of Providence.
+Our analysis found Rhode Island School of Design to be the most popular school for design and applied arts students who want to pursue a bachelor’s degree in Rhode Island.
+RISD is a small private not-for-profit school located in the city of Providence.

 Of the 73 students majoring in design at RISD, 29% are male and 71% are female.